Restaurant Manager Salary

 Write great restaurant job descriptions with this job description template, a customizable Word doc that outlines responsibilities, requirements, and more.

 General managers are the unsung heroes of the restaurant world.
-Restaurants have many moving parts, and the general manager makes sure the pieces fit together so that daily operations run smoothly.
+Restaurants have many moving parts, and the general manager ensures the pieces fit together so that daily operations run smoothly.
 These team leaders coordinate the front and back of the house, knowing all the ins and outs.

-Staffing, training, scheduling, and managing employees is a large part of the restaurant general manager job description.
+Staffing, training, scheduling, and managing employees is a large part of the restaurant general manager's job description.
 Balancing the books also falls under their purview.
-They often manage a restaurant’s brand, which includes fielding customer complaints and brainstorming promotions to reach new customers.
+They often manage a restaurant’s brand, which includes fielding customer complaints, creating restaurant marketing plans, and brainstorming promotions to reach new customers.

 Ensuring health and safety regulations also lands on their plate.
 In short, they are the glue that keeps the business together.

-While being a good restaurant manager requires many hard skills, some “soft” skills separate the best candidates.
-The first is time management.
+While being a good restaurant manager requires many hard skills, various soft skills separate the best candidates, such as problem-solving and time management.
 The best managers know how to maximize their time so that important tasks get done on schedule.
+They also know how to deal with any issues that often come with working in the restaurant industry.

-Diplomacy is also critical.
-Clashes between employees and customer complaints are inevitable in any restaurant, and diffusing disagreements diplomatically and respectfully will help maintain relationships.
+Diplomacy and effective communication skills are critical for long-term success.
+Clashes between employees and customer complaints are inevitable in any restaurant, and diffusing disagreements respectfully will help maintain relationships.
 The ability to delegate is another hallmark of top managers.
-Running a restaurant is a team effort, and good GMs will know how to delegate and when to step in.
+Running a restaurant is a team effort, and good general managers will know how to delegate and when to step in.

 Finally, candidates with solid team-building skills will motivate all employees, from servers to dishwashers.
-Managers who are good at it are more likely to retain strong employees.
+A restaurant manager with strong leadership skills is more likely to inspire and retain capable employees, build a strong restaurant team, and contribute to a more efficient and enjoyable work environment.

 Hire and Retain Great Restaurant Employees